anielv95/llm-project/next-steps.md

     2. add building and pushing steps in CI pipeline to Docker registry. done
 4. add env var for poetry path. done.
 5. update dockerfile for using a single run comand. done.
-6. add git config --global user.email "you@example.com" in dockerfile
+6. add git config --global user.email "you@example.com" in dockerfile. in progress
 7. add git config --global user.name "Your Name"
 8. date command. done